creativecreature/sturdyc/README.md

 	}
 ```

-How you determine if a record has been deleted is going to vary based on your
-data source, but if we run this application again we'll see that it works, and
+If we run this application again we'll see that it works, and that we're no
-that we're no longer getting any cache hits which leads to outgoing requests
+longer getting any cache hits which leads to outgoing requests for every
-for every iteration:
+iteration:

 ```go
 2024/05/09 13:40:47 Fetching value for key: key